JustinCotton/blackjack/README.md

 ![Whiteboarding](https://github.com/JustinCotton/blackjack/blob/master/BlackjackWhiteboard.png)

-## Winning Combination
+## Winning Conditions

-![Winning Combination]
+   * Player is dealt a "natural" blackjack, AND
+   Dealer is not dealt a natural blackjack (Player's bet is paid out at 3:2), OR

+   * Player doesn't bust (go over 21), AND Player's hand outranks Dealer's hand (Player's bet is paid out at 2:1), OR

+   * Dealer busts (Player's bet is paid out at 2:1)

 ## Future Development

-  * Add Split, Double Down, and Insurance functionality
+  * Add Split, Double Down, Surrender, and Insurance functionality
   * Add betting chips to UI instead of inputting dollar amounts
   * Make application responsive
   * Add multiplayer functionality